Deliveroo IPO Platform: A 6-Week Sprint

 Component Architecture

-We expected massive traffic spikes.
-Code splitting, lazy loading, and aggressive caching ensured the app remained responsive even during peak registration periods.
+Code splitting, lazy loading, and aggressive caching ensured the app handled traffic spikes during peak registration.

 Outcome